 A (Very) Brief History of Modern Science

-To begin with, how did modern science come to have such an erroneous philosophical foundation?
+To begin with, how did modern science come to have such an erroneous, unphilosophical, orientation?

-All knowledge is finally meant to be valuable or to refer to the human being, one way or the other.
-Therefore until the modern era, Philosophy (the science of principles) that contemplates on the purpose, meaning or value of human existence, the constant reference of all knowledge, had been considered as the foundational knowledge system for all specialized fields of study.
-Likewise, since the essential truth of human existence must be identical with the truth of the universe, cosmological enquiries like ‘what is universe?,’ the relationship between the human being and the universe, or the relevance of the human being in the universe etc., were also considered to be necessarily philosophical.
-That is to say, psychology and cosmology, the microcosm and the macrocosm, were always understood dialectically or unitively.
-And subjects like astrology, biology, alchemy (chemistry), etc. conducted their researches within the outline given by philosophy.
+All knowledge is inseparable from the knower, the human being.
+We call something knowledge when it is sensible, affective or valuable for a human being; he or she is the converging, integrative point of all knowledge.
+Therefore, until the modern era, philosophy (the science of principles) that contemplates the purpose or meaning of human existence, had been considered as the foundation of all specialized fields of knowledge.
+Likewise, since the essential reality of human existence cannot be different from the reality of the whole existence i.e., the universe, cosmological enquiries into the nature of the universe, the relationship between the human being and the universe, or the significance of the human being in the universe etc., were essentially understood as philosophical matters.
+That is to say, psychology and cosmology, the microcosm and the macrocosm, were always understood dialectically or as the necessary counterparts of the same reality.
+Subjects like astrology, biology, alchemy (chemistry), etc. conducted their research within this overarching, dialectical framework provided by philosophy.

-In Europe, when the (Catholic) church became the dominant institution following the 5th century (AD), philosophy got replaced more or less by the theology of the Church, which nevertheless retained Greek-Roman philosophical influences.
-During that period, many of the researchers of (empirical) science subjects were Catholic priests and their studies had often been for religious purposes.
+In Europe, after the (Catholic) church ascended to dominance following the 5th century (CE), philosophy was replaced by the theology of the Church, which nevertheless retained Greek-Roman philosophical influences.
+During that period, many of the researchers of (empirical) science subjects were Catholic priests and their studies were often motivated by religion.

 Later, during the late Middle Ages, many findings and conclusions of empirical studies that had aligned with the worldview of the Church, were proved wrong by new (empirical) discoveries and reformulations.
-For instance, the earth was considered to be the center of the universe according to the theology of the time, but Nicolas Copernicus (1473-1543) proved the church wrong, empirically.
+For instance, the earth had been considered to be the center of the universe according to the theology of the time, but Nicolas Copernicus (1473-1543) proved that this was wrong, empirically.

-The response of the Church to this and similar explorations and studies was dogmatic and it tried to suppress such empirical findings through threats and punishments.
-The Church burned alive, Giordano Bruno (1548-1600) who challenged the cosmology of the Church, and intimidated many like Galileo Galilei (1564-1642).
-This situation led to the gradual separation of theology (or the ‘philosophy’ of the times) from science, that is, fields like astronomy, medicine etc. The scientists of the time didn’t dare to revalue and restate the epistemology and axiology of theology either, but went ahead with empirical methodology alone for furthering their studies.
-Probably, they expected that they would soon discover the truth empirically and that these findings themselves would initiate the required revaluations.
-But gradually, especially during the later Age of Enlightenment, empirical methodology positioned itself center stage and revalued epistemology and axiology in its own image.
-The scientific community’s experience of actual religious oppression and the lack of freedom of thought during the medieval period in general, also could have encouraged them to assert the empirical approach to knowledge over the non-empirical, philosophical approaches.
-Thus we got a modern science that does not have a sense of meaning in general.
+The response of the Church to this and similar explorations and studies was dogmatic, and it tried to suppress such empirical findings through threats and punishments.
+The Church burned alive Giordano Bruno (1548-1600) who had challenged the orthodox cosmology, and intimidated many like Galileo Galilei (1564-1642).
+This situation led to the gradual separation of theology (or the philosophy of the time) from science, that is, fields like astronomy, medicine, etc. The scientists of the time did not dare to revalue and restate the epistemology and axiology of theology, but went ahead with empirical methodology alone for furthering their studies.
+They most likely expected to soon discover the truth empirically, and that their findings would initiate the required revaluing.
+But eventually, the overarching power of the Church got diminished and the empirical methodology positioned itself center stage, especially during the later Age of Enlightenment.
+Empiricism revalued and restated epistemology and consequently axiology in its own image; reducing

-In the post-modern era, ‘truth’ is a very contentious word.
-The perspectives that could be called post-modernist, generally take a position against any universalized version of truth that transcends time and space.
-Here, ‘truth’ is contextual, individualistic or an amalgamation of various perspectives.
-There is no truth, but truths!
-And it could be genuinely felt that the idea of ‘One Truth’ is the single greatest ingredient for a dictatorial regime!
+In the postmodern era, truth is a very contentious word.
+The perspectives that could be called postmodernist, generally take a position against any universalized version of truth that transcends time and space.
+Here, truth

-We cannot stop discussing truth citing the abuses that have taken place in its name, just as we cannot stop discussing community life citing the possible errors in leading one.
-And it would also be self-contradictory to say “there is no truth,” as truth or as universal fact!
+We cannot stop discussing truth, citing the abuses that have taken place in its name, just as we cannot stop discussing community life, citing the possible errors in leading one.
+It would also be self-contradictory to insist on there being no truth as the truth!

-But these schools of thought seem to be in rival camps at present.
-In fact, many post- modernists even question the very relevance of modern science.
+But these schools of thought seem to be in rival camps at present; many postmodernists even question the very relevance of modern science.

 For a philosophy or science that systematically studies principles that are universal or true of everything, it is impossible to negate the oneness of the real.
-In other words, science seeks to understand the common; if the commonality or oneness is negated, there cannot be anything such as science.
+In other words, science seeks to understand the common; if the commonality or oneness is negated, there cannot be a thing such as science.

-But as we have seen, the epistemology of modern science that postpones truth to an indefinite future essentially makes the common non-sensible; it makes everything disintegrated and individuated.
-That is to say, when the all-inclusive, absolute aspect of the Being is negated, the relative identities become absolute.
-Hence, the disproportionate postmodern assertion of various cultural identities.
-The ongoing endless specialization of various areas of study, while not having a comprehensive view of the whole, can also be cited as an example of the relative becoming the absolute.
-In this sense, postmodernism is just a more genuine and blunt version of modern science.
-As the name itself suggests, post-modernism is literally a continuation of modernism.
+But as we have seen, the epistemology of modern science that postpones truth, the common, to an indefinite future essentially makes the common insubstantial and non-sensible; it effectively disintegrates and individuates everything.
+That is to say, when the all-inclusive Absolute is negated, relative identities become absolute.
+Hence, the disproportionate postmodern assertion of various contextual identities.
+The ongoing endless specialization of various areas of study, lacking

 Revaluing Modern Science

-Given the existential crisis we have discussed at the beginning, we need to have a common, global, consensus.
+The existential crisis discussed at the beginning calls for a common, global, consensus.
 So, how could we move from the disarrayed present narrative to an integrative one?

-The disintegration of the common produces a lot of miscommunication.
-Due to the prevalence of private truths, it becomes irrelevant even to listen to someone else; communion is really missing.
-To revalue the situation, we need to first look at one of the master blind spots of modern science in relation to an integrative approach.
+The disintegration of the common causes much miscommunication.
+Due to the prevalence of private truths, it becomes irrelevant even to listen to someone else; communion is missing.
+To re-evaluate the situation, we need to first look at one of the main blind spots of modern science in relation to an integrative approach.

 Human understanding, by default, has a horizontal aspect of knowledge – the relative, actual, objective and transactional world of the many or of various names and forms.
-The understanding also has another aspect that is vertical, subjective or aesthetic, which can abstract and generalize the actual plurality to the utmost limits and further, touch the Absolute, the Singular.
-Therefore, throughout the history of human understanding, there has been a consensus about the need for a dialectical methodologyiv for conceiving the total knowledge situation.
+It also has a vertical aspect that is subjective or aesthetical which can abstract and generalize the actual plurality to touch the Singular, the Absolute.
+Therefore, throughout the history of human understanding, there has been a consensus about the need to have a dialectical methodology7 for conceiving knowledge in an integrative manner.

-The horizontal aspect of knowledge is the domain of the ‘measurables,’ where an empirical approach could be of use in gathering functional, utilitarian information.
+The horizontal aspect of knowledge is the domain of the measurables, where an empirical approach can be used to gather functional, utilitarian information.
 In non-modern knowledge traditions there is a clear recognition that this positive-empirical approach is inherently incapable of realizing the Absolute, the Immeasurable, the Aesthetic.
-For this, there is another approach known as the negative wayv or the nivrtti marga (the path of withdrawal), that does not intend to name or measure, but instead takes the approach of being negatively assertive, ‘not this, not this’ (neti neti) – rejecting piecemeal, object oriented knowledge, in view of an absolute vision finally emerging by itself.
-The very term Vedanta, which means ‘beyond words’ or ‘end of knowledge,’ marks this approach unmistakably.
-The icons of the Buddha, spread all over the world, sitting with half closed eyes – indicating disinterest in relative knowledge with a touch of stillness – as if united with the Word or the Silence itself, holding abhaya-mudra (gesture of fearlessness), indeed reveals the perennial inclusive way.
+To realize this vertical aspect of knowledge, there is another approach known as the negative way8 or the nivrtti marga (the path of withdrawal) which does not intend to name or measure, instead taking the approach of being negatively assertive, ‘not this, not this’ (neti neti) – rejecting piecemeal, object-oriented knowledge, in view of an absolute vision emerging by itself.

-This negative way of understanding is guided by the a priori approach, wherein conclusions regarding knowledge are not derived from actual observation and experimentation (a posteriori approach), but from introspection and innate logic.
-The necessity of reality being One, is such a conclusion which does not call for any experimentation to verify itself.
-But unlike other such knowledge traditions, modern science one-sidedly insists on the empirical, the relative, based on experimental verification.
+This negative way of understanding is guided by the a priori approach, wherein conclusions pertaining to knowledge are not derived from actual observation or experimentation (a posteriori approach), but from introspection and innate logic.
+Reality being One is such a conclusion, which does not call for any experimentation for verification.
+Unlike such knowledge traditions, however, modern science one-sidedly insists on the empirical, the relative, based on experimental verification.

 Unitive Philosophy or Unitive Science